-The global economy continues to experience high rates of inflation.
-Though inflation appears to be gradually declining in certain parts of the world, inflationary pressure and price uncertainty is expected to continue in 2024.
+Inflationary pressure and price uncertainty may continue in 2025.
 As a result of the broader inflationary environment and supply chain disruptions we have experienced, and may continue to experience, volatility and increases in the price of input costs, such as certain raw materials, transportation and energy costs.
 We might also suffer from supply disruptions from supplier exits as higher costs may become unaffordable for certain suppliers.
 In addition, though many central banks have paused monetary policies such as increasing interest rates to counter inflation, rates remain at historical highs and may continue to remain at such levels.
 These and other monetary policies to counter inflation could negatively affect our borrowing costs and those of our customers and suppliers, as well as exchange rates and other macroeconomic factors.